palantir/conjure/docs/language_specification.md

 Package names are used by generator implementations to determine the output location and language-specific namespacing.
 Package names should follow the Java style naming convention: `com.example.name`.

-Type names MUST be in PascalCase and be unique within a package. // TODO: consider type name uniqueness regardless of package
+Type names MUST be in PascalCase and be unique within a package.

 #### <a name="aliasDefinition"></a>Alias Definition